ibm-cloud-docs/vpc/about-contract.md

 * [`workload`](#hpcr_contract_workload).
 Is a mandatory section.
 * [`env`](#hpcr_contract_env).
 Is a mandatory section.
 * [`attestationPublicKey`](/docs/vpc?topic=vpc-about-attestation#attest_pubkey).
 Is an optional section.
 You can provide a public RSA key as part of the contract, which is used to encrypt the attestation document and the attribute must be named as `attestationPublicKey`.
-* `EnvWorkloadSignature`.
+* `envWorkloadSignature`.
 Is an optional section.
 In this section, the signature of the other sections of the contract is added.

 The two primary sections in a contract are the `workload` and `env` sections.
 These two sections are needed because the information that is added into the contract comes from two different personas, namely the "workload" and the "deployer" persona.